 Serving on the board of Nueva Esperanza, Pat learned a great deal about the difficulties faced by the South Holyoke neighborhood.
 Nueva’s properties have been surrounded by vacant lots and neglected buildings for years.
 So the Redevelopment Authority’s prioritization of revitalizing South Holyoke is especially satisfying.
 “The point of having a Redevelopment Authority is to enter where the private market will not,” notes Pat.
 “We put out a Request for Interest in South Holyoke housing and have partnered with the Holyoke Housing Authority.”
 Plans are in place to fill in vacant lots with housing for South Holyoke residents surrounding, appropriately, Carlos Vega Park.

 Pat met her husband Joe Paul at the wedding of two mutual friends.
 Since their marriage in 2014, they’ve made a happy life for themselves in Holyoke.
-Joe served as a commissioner on the Historical Commission for a few years and now works as a technical writer for Farm Credit Financial Partners, located in Agawam.
+Joe served as a commissioner on the Historical Commission for a few years and is now happily retired after working as a technical writer for Farm Credit Financial Partners, located in Agawam.
 The couple have returned to Ireland several times.